Imagine enjoying a warm summer evening on the beach with friends or family gathered around a cozy campfire or enjoying a delicious Cape Cod clambake.

 8. Corn Hill Beach, Truro

-This calm bayside beach features gentle waves, good clamming, and great sunset views.
+This calm bayside beach features gentle waves, good clamming, and incredible sunset views.
 Sharks are not as much of a concern on the Cape Cod Bay side of the Outer Cape.
-The beach features great sunset views and you can spot Provincetown’s Pilgrim Monument.
+The beach features excellent sunset views, and you can spot Provincetown’s Pilgrim Monument.
 Fire permits are issued daily by the Truro Fire Department.

 9. White Crest Beach, Wellfleet